 "I'm just excited.
 I'm going to be with Sierra Boggess," continued Lewis — who will reunite with his Little Mermaid co-star in Phantom — "and I have no words.
 I'm kind of losing my words right now, but I'm so excited about the fact that they chose me to do it."

+The engagement marks Boggess' return to the musical, following her appearance in the 25th Anniversary Broadway cast of Phantom in 2013, as well as the 25th Anniversary production at London's Royal Albert Hall.
 Lewis has also bee seen in the Broadway revival and 25th anniversary concert of Les Misérables, as well as Sondheim on Sondheim, Side Show, The Wild Party, Dessa Rose and Miss Saigon.